How to Make Money as a Notary Public

 You have many choices: from television advertising (most expensive) to printing your own flyers (least expensive).
 You can advertise through radio spots, put up a sign on your property (if allowed where you live), and put ads in local and area newsletters, newspapers, and magazines.

 You should consider having a website.
 You just need a basic self-hosted website for this.
 If you’re not sure how to start or go about that first you’ll need to choose a domain name and web-host provider.
 You’ll also need a theme (free or paid).
 Finding a suitable free one should be fine.
 However, if you see yourself branching out eventually and offering other related services, a premium theme may work better.
 The last thing you will need is an email service provider if you really want to up your notary business.
 Building an email list can be a valuable tool for a notary public.
 Having a client list to send emails and keep them in the loop will keep your customers coming back to you.
-Or, if you just don’t have the time to make a website to start your notary business I do offer the service.
-You can find information on my website under “My Services”.

 Business cards could be your pathway to success.

 Remember to keep plenty of business cards on hand.
 Use your business cards to “sprinkle” your name and contact information everywhere you go.
 For example, almost every restaurant and café has a bulletin board or some other type of way to display a business card for its customers.

 Tack up business cards on your grocery stores’ boards.
 Leave them on the counter at your barber, hairdresser, cleaners, and car mechanic’s garage.
 Give one or two to everyone you meet.
 Leave them in reception areas at doctor’s offices.